whyboris/utilitarianism.net/content/en/textbook.md

 {{< textbook-contents >}}

 [^1]: For a high-school level introduction, see [Utilitarianism: Simply Explained](/utilitarianism-for-high-school-students/).
-It avoids philosophical jargon where possible and provides definitions where necessary.